 End-User Experience (Project Sponsor)

-Through Bridges, your community’s collection of experiential learning opportunities is supported by a host of alumni and other external constituents.
+Through Bridges/Projects, your community’s collection of experiential learning opportunities is supported by a host of alumni and other external constituents.
 This will help catalyze career-skill development!
 Soon Project Seekers will be able to view Projects from community members from other BridgesAlliance partners.
 The Project Sponsor and the Project Seeker will be able to message each other.

 Here are the quick steps for Project Sponsors to list and hire